Update: ‘Driving Impressions’ section added.

-Reports say that the Cyberster is based on the Nebula platform, called Modular Scalable Platform (MSP) in Europe.
+The MG Cyberster is based on the EV-exclusive Nebula platform, called Modular Scalable Platform (MSP) in Europe.
 The new platform, which debuted in the MG4 Electric, is suitable for vehicles with 2,650-3,100 mm wheelbases, allowing SAIC’s car brands, including MG, to create models with various body styles.
 On September 13, 2022, during the digital premiere of the Euro-spec MG4 EV (MG4 Electric), Xinyu Liu said that the MSP allows launching “various kinds of cars, from A to D segment, sedan, SUV, and even a sports car.”
 Liu is the CEO of SAIC Motor Europe.

 According to a report from autohome.com.cn, Nebula is a dedicated EV platform.
 Models based on it can get 800-volt charging technology that allows adding 200 km (124 miles) of range in just five minutes and charging up to 80% level in only 15 minutes.
 The low-end EVs with 400-volt charging technology will gain 100 km (62 miles) of range with five minutes of charging and take half an hour to reach the 80% level.

 In February 2023, a spy photo on Facebook page Ev DriveX showed the Cyberster with a small boot, which could be good for a few shopping bags.
 The top-load design will make it hard to fit large objects in, but at the same time, the skateboard platform could maximize space.